Upstream Probe#

 Syntax

-upstream_probe name [uri=address] [port=number] [interval=time] [method=method] [test=condition] [essential [persistent]] [fails=number] [passes=number] [max_body=number] [mode=always|idle|onfail];
+upstream_probe name [uri=address] [port=number] [interval=time] [method=method] [test=condition] [essential [persistent]] [fails=number] [passes=number] [max_body=size] [mode=always | idle | onfail];

 Default